joshua-morris/chess3d/README.md

 # 3D Chess
 A 3D chess game in OpenGL created for the purposes of assessment for a computer graphics course.
-Wavefront OBJ files aren't available in the repository and must be exported from the Blender source.

 ![](images/board.png)